ksmaprince/MovieVault-CleanArchitecture/README.md

     - [UI](https://developer.android.com/jetpack/androidx/releases/compose-ui) - Fundamental
       components of compose UI needed to interact with the device, including layout, drawing, and input.
     - [Glide](https://bumptech.github.io/glide/int/compose.html) - A fast and efficient image
-      loading library for Android focused on smooth scrolling (Google).
+      loading library for Android focused on smooth scrolling.

 - Dependency Injection (DI)
     - [HILT](https://developer.android.com/training/dependency-injection/hilt-android) is used for Dependency Injection as a wrapper on top of [Dagger](https://github.com/google/dagger).

-      Most of the dependencies are injected with `@Singleton` scope and are provided within the `FoodMenuApiProvider` module.
+      Most of the dependencies are injected with `@Singleton` scope and are provided within the `NetworkModule.kt`

-      For ViewModels, we use the out-of-the-box `@HiltViewModel` annotation that injects them with the scope of the navigation graph composables that represent the screens.
+      For ViewModels, we use the out-of-the-box `@HiltViewModel` annotation.
-      -You can also use [Koin](https://insert-koin.io/docs/quickstart/android/) -Koin provides a easy and efficient way to incorporate dependency injection into any Kotlin application.

 - Others
     - [Retrofit](https://square.github.io/retrofit/)  for networking